 This learning conference will take place at the Fairmont San Francisco, which is located at the top of Nob Hill, and in close proximity to most facilities in the area.

 Also to be discussed at the conference will be the latest developments in the science of learning, as well as practical approaches on how to apply these developments in classrooms and clinical practices around the world.
 Professional development is available for K-12 educators and clinicians.

 Attendees will also leave the conference with a better understanding of learning disorders and what practical interventions they can apply to alleviate them; the relationship between learning and the cognitive sciences; as well as the best approaches to take in cultivating a student’s innate gifts and talents.

 Learning & the Brain has been organizing international conferences that bring together educators from over 80 countries, including the U.S. and Canada, for almost two decades.

-Learning & the Brain conferences are also known for promoting interdisciplinary collaboration between different but related fields, including education, psychology and neuroscience, to name but a few.
+Learning & the Brain conferences are also known for promoting interdisciplinary collaboration between different fields including education, psychology, and neuroscience.

 Educating Anxious Minds Using Brain Science and Mindfulness to Reduce Anxiety, Adversity, and Trauma and Create Safer, Calmer Schools